Kinetic Interacting Particle Langevin Monte Carlo: Nonasymptotic Analysis

-using the triangle inequality as the Wasserstein distance is a metric.
-The first term in the right-hand side of \eqref{eq:triangle} is the concentration of the stationary measure $\pi_\Theta$ onto the \gls*{mmle} solution $\bar{\theta}_\star$, which is given by Proposition~\ref{prop:mmleerror} below.
-The second term is the convergence of the numerical scheme to the stationary measure $\pi_\Theta$ which will be proved for each scheme separately.
+as the Wasserstein distance is a metric.
+The first term is the convergence of the numerical scheme to the stationary measure $\pi_\Theta$ which will be proved for each scheme separately.
+The second term in the right-hand side of \eqref{eq:triangle} is the concentration of the stationary measure $\pi_\Theta$ onto the \gls*{mmle} solution $\bar{\theta}_\star$, which is given by Proposition~\ref{prop:mmleerror} below.